Cryptocurrency tax-loss harvesting can help you save thousands of dollars.

 The difficult part for investors is identifying which of the cryptocurrencies in their portfolio have the highest

 At the end of this article, we’ll share a step-by-step strategy for identifying tax-loss harvesting opportunities.
-Before jumping into that, let’s share a few tips for investors looking to harvest their capital losses.
+Before jumping into that, let’s dive deeper into how tax-loss harvesting works.

 Whenever total capital gains and losses for the year add up to a negative number, a net capital loss is incurred.
 If the net capital loss is less than or equal to $3,000 ($1,500 if you are married and filing a separate tax return), then that entire capital loss can be used to offset other types of income—like the income from your job.